 Pema Chodron - Awakening Loving Kindness; Start Where You Are: A Guide to Compassionate Living

 Christopher Germer - The Mindful Path to Self-Compassion

-Charlotte Reznick, Ph.D. is a child educational psychologist, an Associate Clinical Professor Emeritus of Psychology at UCLA, and author of the LA Times bestselling book, "The Power of Your Child's Imagination: How to Transform Stress and Anxiety into Joy and Success" (Perigee/Penguin).
+Charlotte Reznick, Ph.D. is a child educational psychologist, a former UCLA Associate Clinical Professor of Psychology, and author of the LA Times bestselling book, "The Power of Your Child's Imagination: How to Transform Stress and Anxiety into Joy and Success" (Perigee/Penguin).
 In addition to her private practice, she creates therapeutic relaxation CDs for children, teens and parents, and teaches workshops internationally on the healing power of children's imagination.
 She also has a 30-year meditation practice.
 You can find out more about her at http://www.ImageryForKids.com

 [i] Jean Fain, LICSW, MSW.
 Lady Gaga's Yoga Teacher on America's Addiction to Being Skinny.
 Huffington Post.
 February 2012. http://www.huffingtonpost.com/jean-fain-licsw-msw/self-compassion_b_1286246.html

 [iv] From Charlotte Reznick, The Power of Your Child’s Imagination: How to Transform Stress and Anxiety into Joy and Success (page 232).
 Perigee/Penguin, NY, 2009 and The Cave of Great Wisdom CD.
 Imagery For Kids, 2009.